 What is the net profit margin (net income margin)?

-However, the net profit margin is not merely the amount of cash left in the company after all of the costs (e.g., salaries, utilities, or depreciation) are covered.
+However, the net profit margin is not merely the amount of cash left in the company after all costs (e.g., salaries, utilities, or depreciation) are covered.
 That's the gross profit margin.
-In order to get your hands on the net profit, you have to take into account all of the operating expenses, interest expenses, and taxes.
+In order to get your hands on the net profit, you have to consider all of the operating expenses, interest expenses, and taxes.

 The net profit margin formula